mjordan/islandora_dump_datastreams/README.md

     └── TN.jpg
 ```

 The names of the object subdirectories are derived from the object's PID so they are guaranteed to be unique.
+The output produced for books and newspaper issues is consistent with the input documented in the READMEs for the [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch) and [Islandora Newspaper Batch](https://github.com/Islandora/islandora_newspaper_batch) modules.

 ## Usage in conjuction with the Islandora Batch with Derivs module